irmi-horwitz/insoundz_task/README.md

 Some elements from the design were dropped due to time constraints.
 Mainly, my original design had a testing tool and CLI for ease of usage, and testing before or during operation.
 Also, while I wrote the abstraction for the RoomConfig class, the functions are not implamented and the config isn't used, also due to time constraints.

+The provided timestamps to test seem to be not possible in the provided environment.
+An easy way to see that is calculating the longest path that sound can take in the room.
+The longest possible path is if the clap happens at (0,0) and the microphone is at the same spot.
+Tn that case sound will have to trave all the way to (15,10) and back. each direction in that case will be the length of sqrt(15^2+10^2) = sqrt(325) = 18.0277563773 per direction.
+The longest path from the provided timestamps is t3 = 36.82250459, which is larger than 18.0277563773 * 2, the clap's echo had to have come from outside the room.